TX-2 Project

 3. Sketchpad listings and memoranda pertaining to TX-2 computer and programming.
 Computer History Museum; catalog number 102726903.

-Alexander Vanderburgh
+Vanderburgh, Alexander

-2. Smithsonian’s Documents Relating to a 1958 High School Course in Computers; the course was taught by Alexander Vanderburgh.
+1. Smithsonian’s Documents Relating to a 1958 High School Course in Computers; the course was taught by Alexander Vanderburgh.